LuposX/KonfiguratorFuerOSMDaten/pythoncode/README.md

 3. switch to dev branch or your feature branch with: `git branch`
 4. Go to the folder `pythoncode`
 5. type `conda activate base` in your terminal, to activate the base enviroment
-5. Install the new enviroment via `conda env create --file requirement.yml`
+6. There are three ways to do this, if one doesn't work try another one, look below fore more details.
-6. type `conda activate PSE` in your terminal, to activate the newly installed enviroment
+7. type `conda activate PSE` in your terminal, to activate the newly installed enviroment
-7. start your favourite IDE open the project and start coding :)
+8. start your favourite IDE open the project and start coding :)
-7.1 Make sure you have selected the conda enviroment as python interpreter in your ide.
+8.1 Make sure you have selected the conda enviroment as python interpreter in your ide.

+**Way1:**
+Install the new enviroment via `conda env create --file environment.yml` or
+Install the new enviroment via `conda env create --file environment2.yml`

+**Way2:**
+1. Create environment with `conda create --name PSE python=3.9.15`
+2. Execute in the terminal `conda install -c anaconda pip`
+3. Execute in the terminal `pip install -r requirements.txt`

+**Way3(Manually):**
+1. Create environment with `conda create --name PSE python=3.9.15`
+2. activate the enviroment with `conda activate PSE`
+2. Execute the following command in the exact order:
+- `conda install -c anaconda pip`
+- `conda install -c anaconda cmake`
+- `conda install osmium-tool`
+- `pip install seaborn`
+- `pip install geopandas`
+- `pip install sphinx`
+- `pip install sphinx-book-theme `
+- `pip install psutil`
+- `pip install osmium`
+- `pip install osmnx`
+- `pip install customtkinter`

 For how to write correct documentation, check [this out](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).